 1l / 1 quart chicken stock (or water)

 a couple of dried porcini mushrooms (the secret shtetl ingredient)

-1/2 hindquarter of smoked or fresh goose or chicken (optional)
+1/2 hindquarter of smoked or fresh goose or chicken (or use smoked paprika)

 1 kishke, ganef, cholent or flour kugel, see recipe below (optional)